How to Create Your Own Kitchen Witch Altar

 7. Kitchen Witch Reference Books

 Any kitchen witch worth his or her salt has a myriad of cookbooks and reference books.
 Place your most-used and beloved kitchen witch reference books on your kitchen witch altar (at the end or under your tools).
-Some kitchen witch references include: herbal remedy books, tea making books, the magical herb encyclopedia, kitchen witch cookbooks, your ancestors’ cookbooks, etc.
+Some kitchen witch references include: herbal remedy books, tea making books, the magical herb encyclopedia, kitchen witch cookbooks, your ancestors’ cookbooks, your own kitchen grimoire, etc.

 Feel free to decorate your kitchen witch altar however you see fit.
 I’ve seen kitchen witches decorate with fake fruit, teacups, vintage kitchen towels and mats, vintage and antique kitchen utensils, jars of various shapes and sizes, bottles with oils and honey, representations of the elements, photos of kitchen familiars and gods, etc. There’s no limit to what you include on your kitchen witch altar, as long as it keeps the magic flowing and the cauldron a’bubbling!